jdhitsolutions/PSWorkItem/README.md

 If you are running the command in the PowerShell console or VSCode, overdue tasks will be highlighted in red.
 Tasks due within three days will be highlighted in yellow.

-Read the examples for [Get-PSWorkItem](docs/Get-PSWorkItem.md) for other ways to use this command including custom format views.
+Read the examples for [Get-PSWorkItem](docs/Get-PSWorkItem.md) for other ways to use this command, including custom format views.

 ### PSWorkItemCategory